 The City continues to utilize Federal CDBG and ESG funding to leverage private, state, and local funding sources.
 CDBG funds supplemented a variety of programs that have other sources of funding.
-The Place-Based Streetscape Improvements program used other state grant funds such as a Keystone Grant as well as City Capital Improvement funds.
-The Critical Repair and Lead Hazard Control Programs leveraged the City's \$700,000 Healthy Homes Supplemental funding and a \$9.1M Lead Hazard Reduction Grant from the Department of Housing and Urban Development (HUD) to deliver holistic, impactful approaches to strengthen the City's affordable housing stock and resident wellbeing.
+The Place-Based Streetscape Improvements program utilized CDBG funding to supplement other state grant funds such as a Keystone Grant as well as City Capital Improvement funds.
+The Critical Repair and Lead Hazard Control Programs continued to leverage the City's \$700,000 Healthy Homes Supplemental funding and a \$9.1M Lead Hazard Reduction Grant from the Department of Housing and Urban Development (HUD) to deliver holistic, impactful approaches to strengthen the City's affordable housing stock and resident wellbeing.
 The City of Lancaster's internal operating funds also supplemented the Housing Code Enforcement Program, the Building Codes Program (CV), and the Neighborhood Crime Reduction through Police Social Workers Program.